ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 creating and removing directories).
 A tool used to create Python VEs is called
 <a href="https://pypi.python.org/pypi/virtualenv" target="_blank">virtualenv</a>, and another tool called <a href="https://virtualenvwrapper.readthedocs.io/en/latest/index.html" target="_blank">virtenvwrapper</a> is a set of extensions
 to virtualenv that provide shortcuts that allow setting up a VE more quickly.
-Together, they make the management of Python packages more convenient.
+Together, they make the management of Python packages convenient and fairly simple.

 Both of these packages can be installed with `pip`:
 ```